Why I Chose to Build Clickport Instead of Using Matomo

 Result: milliseconds. no preprocessing.

-Memory leaks in the archiver have been a documented issue since 2012.
-The same bug has resurfaced as issues #5794, #6846, #16285, #18460, and #22875 over the years.
-After upgrading to version 5.2.0, installations with 700+ sites experienced memory exhaustion at 256 MB.
+Memory leaks in the archiver are a known issue since 2012.
+The same bug keeps coming back: issues #5794, #6846, #16285, #18460, and #22875 across the years.
+After the jump to version 5.2.0, setups with 700+ sites ran out of memory at 256 MB.
+The same leak has been on the books for over a decade and it still isn't fixed.

 What self-hosting actually costs